mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Bonus: 7 XP

 A character with Unsteady Hands has mild shakes that affect the dexterity and finesse in his hands.
 The character suffers a –2 modifier for all Agility-based tests when symptoms manifest themselves.
 The condition could be physiological (an untreated genetic disorder or damaged nerves, for example), caused by psychological trauma, or even be symptomatic of age.
 Certain augmentations or medications can mask these symptoms under normal circumstances.
 Under more stressful situations in the course of the run, there is a chance the Unsteady Hands condition can reappear.
-The character makes an Agility + Body ({Threshold} 20) Test following a stressful encounter (combat, for example).
+The character makes an Agility + Body ({TN} 20) Test following a stressful encounter (combat, for example).
 A successful test means the character does not experience the symptoms of this condition (this time).
 A failed test causes the difficulties associated with unsteady hands to re-emerge, and they remain with the character for the remainder of the run.

 #### Tracked (Layered)